Florida shooting reportedly involving local rapper NBA YoungBoy

 SUNNY ISLES BEACH, Fla.
 (AP) - Police are investigating a shootout near one of President Donald Trump's resorts in Florida that left one man dead and a woman wounded.

-According to Local 10 in Miami a 19-year-old woman was injured in the shooting.
+According to WPLG in Miami a 19-year-old woman was injured in the shooting and transported to a local hospital.
 Witnesses said the woman was the girlfriend of rapper NBA YoungBoy whose real name is Kentrell DeSean Gaulden.
 NBA YoungBoy was scheduled to perform Sunday at the Rolling Loud music festival in Miami Gardens.

 Media outlets report the shooting happened Sunday afternoon near the Trump International Beach Resort Miami in Sunny Isles Beach.
 The president was not there and it did not appear to have a political connection.